jamievicary/syco/11/CFP3.md

 the phenomenon of compositionality, from both applied and abstract perspectives, and in particular where category theory serves as a unifying common language.
-Previous SYCO events have been held in Birmingham, Strathclyde, Oxford, Chapman, Leicester, Tallinn, and Como.
+Previous SYCO events have been held in Birmingham, Strathclyde, Oxford, Chapman, Leicester, Tallinn, Como and Edinburgh.

 The program consists of 2 invited talks and 14 contributed talks.
 We will try to offer the possibility of following the talks online.